christinechengubc/DodgeNSA/README.md

 Android game created on top of libgdx using Android Studio.
 Created at nWHacks 2016.

-App does not run on the android simulator but runs on desktop To run the app:
+##Set Up
-1. Go to Run/Debug configurations
+1. Go to Run/Debug configurations</br>
-2. Name the configuration "desktop"
+2. Name the configuration "desktop"<
 3. Select classpath module "desktop"
 4. Select "Desktop Launcher" as the main class
 5. Select the android assets folder as the working directory